JohnMO2/ESP32-LWOS/README.md

 A simple library I made for my esp32 projects where I am only able to use Arduino OTA.
 This library ensures you don't accidently lock yourself out of OTA and provides simple watchdog capabilities

 Install instructions:
-Unzip the folder and add to your libraries folder for Arduino IDE located In your sketch folder (Ussually Documents/ArduinoIDE/libraries)
+Download LWOS.zip, wnzip the folder and add it to your libraries folder for Arduino IDE located In your sketch folder (Ussually Documents/ArduinoIDE/libraries)

 Example Code:
 ```